m0r9un/seo-search-console-api/README_sql.md

 COLLATE utf8_general_ci;
 ```

-### Connect to databese with Sequel Pro or other softwear
+### Connect to database with Sequel Pro or other softwear
 1) mysql -u root -p
 2) standart pass: flatfy
 3) use mysql;